amoeba-rb/amoeba/README.md

       belongs_to :post
     end

-Add the amoeba configuration block to your model and call the enable method to enable the copying of child records, like this:
+simply add the amoeba configuration block to your model and call the enable method to enable the copying of child records, like this:

     class Post < ActiveRecord::Base
       has_many :comments